Federal Direct Student Loans Reminder

 New borrowers must complete a Master Promissory Note (MPN) and on-line loan entrance counseling.
 Loan funds cannot be disbursed until loan entrance counseling has been completed.
 Federal Direct loans include subsidized, unsubsidized, PLUS and Grad PLUS.
 You will need your Department of Education pin number to complete the processes.

-(Returning students, if you completed a Direct Loan Master Promissory Note (MPN) last year for a subsidized or unsubsidized loan, you will be considered a serial borrower for 2012-13.
+(Returning students, if you completed a Direct Loan Master Promissory Note (MPN) last year for a subsidized or unsubsidized loan, you will be considered a serial borrower.
 You do not need to complete a new MPN.)

 Direct Loans are awarded as part of your total award package which may contain other types of aid to help you meet the costs of attending Creighton.
 Loan proceeds are credited to the student's account in equal amounts for each term of enrollment in the school year.
 Interest rates vary depending on when the loan is first disbursed and if it is a subsidized (no interest accrues) or if it is unsubsidized.
 Also, loan origination fees will be charged to the borrower so the actual amount received will be slightly less than the gross amount borrowed.
 Completing a FAFSA each year is a requirement to receive consideration for the loan types shown below.